13luiscabral13/SDLE/docs/Design.md

 - An end-to-end system without the user being aware of the cloud implementation, including details such as the number of available servers or their corresponding addresses;
 - Elimination of the need for a fixed connection between the client and server or a fixed number of servers always available;

-The implemented proxy serves an additional crucial function: load balancing [N], which prevents performance loss or bottlenecks in exhaustive requests to a single server, thereby enhancing the overall system efficiency.
-This load balancing can be achieved using the ZeroMQ library, with ROUTER-REQ connections in both the frontend (client-proxy connection) and the backend (proxy-server connection).
-However, it is important to note that the proxy becomes a potential point of failure in the system.
+The implemented proxy server serves a critical additional function: load balancing.
+Load balancing is essential to prevent performance degradation or bottlenecks when handling extensive requests on a single server, ultimately enhancing the efficiency of the entire system.
+To achieve load balancing, we employ the ZeroMQ library, utilizing ROUTER-REQ connections in both the frontend (client-proxy connection) and the backend (proxy-server connection).

 ![Local First Schema](../imgs/Local.png)
 <p align=center>Figure 3: Proxy as load balancer</p>